isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-24-post-the-golden-age-of-malay-cinema-1947-1972.md

 <div style="background-color: white;"><i>Raja Bersiong</i> is a 1968 historical film written by former Malaysian prime minister Tunku Abdul Rahman. © Raja Bersiong. <i>Directed by Jamil Sulong, produced by Malay Film Productions, 1968. </i></div>

-**Nor Afidah Bte Abd Rahman** is a Senior Librarian with the National Library of Singapore and a regular contributor to BiblioAsia.
+<p style="font-size:15px;"><b>Nor Afidah Bte Abd Rahman</b> is a Senior Librarian with the National Library of Singapore and a regular contributor to BiblioAsia.</p>

-**Michelle Heng** is a Librarian with the National Library of Singapore.
-She compiled and edited Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems (2012), and more recently, Selected Poems of Goh Poh Seng (2014).
+<p style="font-size:15px;"><b>Michelle Heng</b> is a Librarian with the National Library of Singapore.
+She compiled and edited Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems (2012), and more recently, Selected Poems of Goh Poh Seng (2014).</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-11/issue-1/Apr-jun-2015/"><center>Back to Issue</center></a>